Brenda Fowler

 Eva Brenda Fowler (February 16, 1883 – October 27, 1942) was an American actress and writer.

-Early life

-Brenda Fowler was born on February 16, 1883, in Jamestown, North Dakota as Eva Brenda Fowler.

 Career

 In 1905, Fowler was a member of the New Ulrich stock theater company.
 In the early 1910s, she acted for two years in Honolulu, Hawaii, with the American Stock Company.
 She also acted with the Morosco Stock Company in Los Angeles.

 Fowler performed in vaudeville in sketches that included The Hyphen, which had a patriotic theme.
 On Broadway, She appeared in The Rack (1911) and Luck in Pawn (1919).